txpipe/oura/README.md

 ### CLI to Watch Live Transactions

-You can run `oura log <socket>` to print TX data into the terminal from the tip of a local or remote node.
+You can run `oura watch <socket>` to print TX data into the terminal from the tip of a local or remote node.
 It can be useful as a debugging tool for developers or if you're just curious to see whats going on in the network (for example, to see airdrops as they happen or oracles posting new information).

 ### As a Bridge to Other Persistence Mechanisms